442 Transport & Rescue Squadron, 19 Wing, Comox, British Columbia.

 This is the Italeri kit, with added external details (bulged windows, CPI, searchlight) and scratch interior (seats, stretchers, lockers, stores, curtains etc).

 Despite cancelling their order for Merlin ASW helicopters due to budget constraints, the Canadian Forces acquired the less complex Cormorant as a replacement for their Labrador (Boeing Vertol) rescue helicopters.
 Its long range, roomy cabin, excellent power margins and ability to operate safely in full icing conditions makes it ideal for operations in the frozen Canadian north.

-The early Italeri issue of this kit, with added external details.
-Later issues are much better (e.g. they include weapons pylons, weapons & much better decals).
+The early Italeri issue of this kit.
+Later issues are much better and include weapons pylons, weapons & much better decals.
 Revell have also issued the same kit in RN and RAF Utility versions.